pd3f/dehyphen/README.md

 scorer = FlairScorer(lang="de")
 ```

 You need to set `lang` to `de` for German, `en` for English, `es` for Spanish, etc. Otherwise, a multi-language-model will be chosen as the default.
 [See this section in the source code for more models](https://github.com/flairNLP/flair/blob/8c09e62d9a5a3c227b9ca0fb9f214de9620d4ca0/flair/embeddings/token.py#L431) (but omit the "-backwards" and "-forwards" as specified by Flair).
+[Some are described here](https://github.com/flairNLP/flair/blob/master/resources/docs/embeddings/FLAIR_EMBEDDINGS.md) and [there is another repo with some more models](https://github.com/flairNLP/flair-lms).

 To speed up computations, choose a `-fast` language model from Flair.
 However, there are currently only a few.
 There is for instance a multi-language one named `multi-v0` that contains English, German, French and others.
 There is non for German.